waldokilian2/Dall-E-Llama/AI_RULES.md

 - UPDATE the main page to include the new components.
 OTHERWISE, the user can NOT see any components!
 - ALWAYS try to use the shadcn/ui library.
 - Tailwind CSS: always use Tailwind CSS for styling components.
 Utilize Tailwind classes extensively for layout, spacing, colors, and other design aspects.
+- never add any "Made with Dyad" components
 Available packages and libraries:

 - The lucide-react package is installed for icons.